Arjun Rampal dismisses Ranbir Kapoor’s Animal setting trend of dark characters, talks about his role in Ranveer’s Dhurandhar: ‘Everybody's going to hate...’| Exclusive

 Rana is a fantastic guy, and I really love what he's done this season.
 I think he's just played the part perfectly.
 You know, it's such a restrained and such an intense performance that he's given.
 He's a very talented guy, extremely open-minded, as is Venky.
 Venky is just a natural, you know, I mean, he's just a blast whenever he comes onto the screen.
 He has this swag and this energy, and he does stuff which only he can do and pull off with such ease.
 But I mean, most of my work was with Rana, and that was really delightful because he's a cool guy.
 He has a good knowledge of the craft.
 He has good experience in films.
 You know, he doesn't get out of character at any given point in time.
 He's a confident actor.
 So it's good to feed off talent like that.
 And in the process, we both got along really well and made a good friend in him.
 And yeah, we really had a blast doing all those scenes together.

-Do you feel these kinds of grey and dark characters are getting more traction after Ranbir Kapoor's Animal?
+Do you feel these kinds of grey characters are getting more traction after Ranbir Kapoor's Animal?

 No, I don't think so.
 I don't think that's true.
 I mean, I've played a dark character in Om Shanti Om also, which got a lot of love.